 The Academy member rejected my edit!
 What should I do?

 Their word outweighs yours, so if you’d like your edit listed in the Fanedit Database you’d do well to review their critique and make the necessary changes.
 They aren’t trying to be malicious but are in fact trying to help you, so don’t take it personally.
 Once you’ve made the changes just resubmit your edit.

 I registered but haven’t received my authorization email!

 Check your spam/junk folder first.
-If it’s not there then visit this page.
+If it’s not there then contact us.